SodaWithoutSparkles/revanced-troubleshooting-guide/README.md

 ## 3.25.
 Dislike button showed hidden

-The YouTuber opt-out from the Return Youtube Dislike project
+The YouTuber opted-out from the Return Youtube Dislike project